Ti trovi qui: Home » Education

 Overview

-The MRM PhD Program offers doctoral students the opportunity to develop a research project, over a three-year period, to answer important scientific questions in the field of Biomedicine.
+The PhD program offers doctoral students the opportunity to develop a research project, over a three-year period, answering important scientific questions in the field of biomedicine and is structured in two different curricula.

-An interdisciplinary and international environment, with cycles of lectures and seminars held in English, allows PhD students to exploit and combine different scientific approaches, with the aim of developing new diagnostic and prognostic tools or therapeutic approaches based on an advanced understanding of molecular mechanisms and cellular at the base of human diseases.
+An interdisciplinary and international environment, with cycles of lectures and seminars held in English, allows PhD students to exploit and combine different scientific approaches, with the aim of developing new diagnostic and prognostic tools or therapeutic approaches based on an advanced understanding of molecular and cellular mechanisms at the basis of human diseases.

 Opportunities